-On May 5, 1928 at Pier 21, Jakob Thomsen-Dam with six members of the Nielsen family arrived on the “United States,” a Danish ship from the Scandinavian-American line.
+This online conference takes place on the 92nd anniversary of a key event in my family’s history.
+Ironically, it took place at Pier 21 in Halifax, N.S.
+On May 5, 1928, Jakob Thomsen-Dam and six members of the Nielsen family arrived on the “United States,” a Danish ship from the Scandinavian-American line.
 Landed immigrants from Denmark, they had decided it was time for a new season in their lives.
 Full of anticipation for the adventure that lay ahead of them, they boarded a CN train and headed for Western Canada.
 Early in 1930 Jakob married Marianne Nielsen in Dalum, Alberta.
 Their second daughter, my mother, Ruth Thomsen-Dam, was born in 1933.
 It has been my life-long joy to experience the family heritage established by these pioneers.

-Similar to how my grandparents boldly launched into the future, “It’s Time” for us as a Fellowship of churches, ministries and leaders to engage in fresh adventures of mission rooted in lives of spirit and truth.
-For that reason, at General Conference 2020 we have structured our plenary sessions to provide concentrated opportunities to focus on our shared mission, character, theology and future.
+Similar to how my grandparents boldly launched into unchartered territory to create a new future, “It’s Time” for us as a Fellowship of churches, ministries and leaders to engage in fresh adventures of mission, rooted in lives of spirit and truth.

-“It’s Time” – for the future, now!
-Engaging our shared challenge and commitment to make disciples and develop the leadership of children, youth and young adults.
+“It’s Time” – for the future, now—as we engage our shared challenge and commitment to make disciples and develop the leadership of children, youth, and young adults.

-New days always have a continuity with the knowledge, skills and character of the past.
+New days have a sense of continuity when combined with the knowledge, skills, and character of the past.
 My Bedstefar and Bedstemor brought all these to Canada and they contributed to the new life they enjoyed.
 But beyond what they had and knew, they chose to sacrificially move into the future that waited for them and those who would follow them.
 “It’s Time” for the Pentecostal family to boldly launch into the new adventures God has for us beyond 2020.
+What was considered “normal” does not exist any longer.
 In many ways, we come to our own Pier 21 with so much to be grateful for, but with so many new kingdom adventures to experience.
-We welcome you to Halifax as we begin the journey.

 Article Photo: Jakob Thomsen-Dam, Marianne Nielsen, and other members of the Nielsen family just before coming to Canada in 1928.